trussworks/Engineering-Playbook/developing/cicd/README.md

 Mainline must always be in a good state to deploy from.

 This may manifest as a process where developers merge changes into mainline as often as possible.
-Small incremental changes to code and small discrete tests make changes easier to understand and facilitate freqent merges in CI.
+Small incremental changes to code and small discrete tests make changes easier to understand and facilitate frequent merges in CI.
 This practice helps mitigate risks from long lived branches and helps validate small changes in quick succession.

 That being said, in practice we see longer lived branches for features or versions.